 How to visit

 To keep density low, all visitors must make a reservation at least 24 hours in advance of their proposed visit.
 Visitors 15 years of age and older will be required to complete a brief health questionnaire, which they will be emailed within 24 hours, before receiving confirmation of the reservation.
+Please note: Reservations will be ending July 1, 2021.

 Click the box below to begin the reservation process.
 Please call 404-727-2163 Monday-Friday, 10 am - 4 pm, with questions.